 - Let your children organize mini-trips.
 They will learn to be responsible as they plan, print lists, and pack.
 Each time they will learn from what they forget and plan more carefully.

-- When homeschooling kindergarten, use worksheets and pencil and paper type recording sheet activities after children have had lots of practice with hands on activities
+- When homeschooling kindergarten, use worksheets and pencil or paper type recording sheet activities after children have had lots of practice with hands on activities

 - Read to find out how to teach children to record their observations and discoveries.